-- (1) Continuous descent final approach is defined in Part-DEF to the BAR 6 regulations on Air Operations. - (2) An approach is only suitable for application of a CDFA technique when it is flown along a nominal vertical profile; a nominal vertical profile is not forming part of the approach procedure design, but can be flown as a continuous descent.
+- (1) Continuous descent final approach is defined in Part DEF. - (2) An approach is only suitable for application of a CDFA technique when it is flown along a nominal vertical profile; a nominal vertical profile is not forming part of the approach procedure design, but can be flown as a continuous descent.
 The nominal vertical profile information may be published or displayed on the approach chart to the pilot by depicting the nominal slope or range/distance vs. height.
-Approaches with a nominal vertical profile are considered to be: - (i) NDB, NDB/DME (non-directional beacon/distance measuring equipment); - (ii) VOR (VHF omnidirectional radio range), VOR/DME; - (iii) LOC (localiser), LOC/DME; - (iv) VDF (VHF direction finder), SRA (surveillance radar approach); or - (v) GNSS/LNAV (global navigation satellite system/lateral navigation); - (3) Stabilised approach (SAp) is defined in Part DEF to the BAR 6 regulations on Air Operations. - (i) The control of the descent path is not the only consideration when using the CDFA technique.
-Control of the aeroplane's configuration and energy is also vital to the safe conduct of an approach. - (ii) The control of the flight path, described above as one of the requirements for conducting A SAp, should not be confused with the path requirements for using the CDFA technique.
-The predetermined path requirements for conducting A SAp are established by the operator and published in the operations manual. - (iii) The predetermined approach slope requirements for applying the CDFA technique are established by the following: - (A) the published 'nominal' slope information when the approach has a nominal vertical profile; and - (B) the designated final approach segment minimum of 3 NM, and maximum, when using timing techniques, of 8 NM. - (iv) A SAp will never have any level segment of flight at DA/H or MDA/H, as applicable.
+Approaches with a nominal vertical profile are considered to be: - (i) NDB, NDB/DME; - (ii) VOR, VOR/DME; - (iii) LOC, LOC/DME; - (iv) VDF, SRA; and - (v) GNSS/LNAV. - (3) Stabilised approach (SAp) is defined in Part DEF. - (i) The control of the descent path is not the only consideration when using the CDFA technique.
+Control of the aeroplane's configuration and energy is also vital to the safe conduct of an approach. - (ii) The control of the flight path, described above as one of the requirements for conducting a SAp, should not be confused with the path requirements for using the CDFA technique.

+- (iii) The predetermined approach slope requirements for applying the CDFA technique are established by the following: - (A) the published 'nominal' slope information when the approach has a nominal vertical profile; and - (B) the designated final-approach segment minimum of 3 NM, and maximum, when using timing techniques, of 8 NM. - (iv) A SAp will never have any level segment of flight at DA/H or MDA/H, as applicable.
 This enhances safety by mandating a prompt missed approach procedure manoeuvre at DA/H or MDA/H. - (v) An approach using the CDFA technique will always be flown as a SAp, since this is a requirement for applying CDFA.
 However, a SAp does not have to be flown using the CDFA technique, for example a visual approach.